trinodb/trino/docs/src/main/sphinx/admin/fault-tolerant-execution.rst

      - ``4MB``
      - Azure Blob Storage

-It is also recommended to set the ``exchange.compression-enabled`` property to ``true`` in the cluster's ``config.properties`` file, to reduce the exchange manager's overall I/O load.
+It is recommended to set the ``exchange.compression-enabled`` property to ``true`` in the cluster's ``config.properties`` file, to reduce the exchange manager's overall I/O load.
+It is also recommended to configure a bucket lifecycle rule to automatically expire abandoned objects in the event of a node crash.

-It is recommended to configure a bucket lifecycle rule to automatically expire abandoned objects in the event of a node crash.
+.. _fte-exchange-aws-s3:

 AWS S3
 ~~~~~~